Cyborgreddy/Evoting-using-block-chain-technology-and-semi-homomorphic-encryption-and-email-verification/README.md

-this is the emai version of our project
+this is the email version of our project